Are you interested in finding out more about tax-efficient investments?

-ISAs (individual savings accounts) – you can invest £20,000 annually in ISAs.
+You can invest £20,000 annually in ISAs.
 These can be cash ISAs, stocks and shares ISAs, innovative finance ISAs, lifetime ISAs, junior ISAs.

-Personal allowance – currently the first £12,570 of income is tax free (although this is not available to those with income over £125,140 and is reduced once your income reaches £100,000).
+Currently the first £12,570 of income is tax free.
+This is not available to those with income over £125,140 and only reduces once your income reaches £100,000.

-Starting rate for savings – there is an additional £5,000 allowance to go against interest, but only for those taxpayers whose other income from salary, pension and rental is fairly low.
-Many of our clients take advantage of this allowance because we structure their company income withdrawals in such a manner that the allowance applies.
+There is an additional £5,000 allowance to go against interest, but only for those taxpayers with fairly low income from salary, pension and rental.
+Many of our clients take advantage of this allowance.
+We structure their company income withdrawals in such a manner that the allowance applies.

-Dividend allowance – currently the first £2,000 of dividend income is tax free.
+Currently the first £2,000 of dividend income is tax free.

-Investing money into very new (SEIS) or fairly new (EIS) companies come with significant risks, but also attractive tax reliefs.
+Investing money into very new (SEIS) or fairly new (EIS) companies comes with significant risks, but also attractive tax reliefs.
 If you are prepared to take the risk you will receive 30% (EIS) or 50% (SEIS) income tax relief on your investment.
-You will also qualify for valuable capital gains tax reliefs and after owned for two years the investments fall outside your estate.
-VCTs are also high risk investments but come with a 30% income tax relief in most cases, no CGT when the investment is sold and dividends are tax-free.
+You will also qualify for valuable capital gains tax reliefs.
+After owned for two years the investments fall outside your estate.
+VCTs are also high risk investments.
+However they come with a 30% income tax relief in most cases, no CGT when the investment is sold and dividends are tax-free.

 Tax planning opportunities